 - Sort out your outfits the day before – you don’t want to be panicking about this the day of the shoot.
 If you’re going to paint your nails make sure you do this in advance too.

 - Make sure you get up in plenty of time to have some breakfast and not be too rushed before you leave.
 The last thing you want is to feel flustered!

 Booking your engagement shoot

 You don’t have to be getting married to have a couple’s portrait shoot!
 So if you would just like to book a couple’s shoot please contact me.
-The shoot will be £300 for 1.5-2 hours.

 I would like to keep adding to this post so if you have any questions that you would like answered, or if you have any amazing engagement shoot ideas, I would love to hear them!